aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 ![image](https://user-images.githubusercontent.com/112586829/202986524-a61b3070-9bcf-43d1-8cb3-16a1a02e6d2d.png) ![image](https://user-images.githubusercontent.com/112586829/202986552-23bfc29a-edd9-4c52-a36f-bf85246d1e2b.png) ![image](https://user-images.githubusercontent.com/112586829/202986563-1582eb1d-8533-4da3-abaf-516f6152a2a5.png) ![image](https://user-images.githubusercontent.com/112586829/202986577-d1ed3a15-3345-41b9-9e6b-8c73533d42d7.png) ![image](https://user-images.githubusercontent.com/112586829/202986603-9001522d-21e3-42c7-88a1-7702e234dcc0.png) ![image](https://user-images.githubusercontent.com/112586829/202986620-a6c5fab0-1f94-43db-9f7b-8d5ea023b107.png)

 In these charts, we can see the correlation of each variable for each class.
 An interesting observation from this plot is that flying units have a much lower correlation between their health points and strength.
 Another point is the lack of correlation betwewen stats, as there are many relationships that do not have a strong correlation.
 Additionally, I actually predicted that the higher the strength, the more votes a character would get, but, interestingly, no stats have a strong relationship with the amount of votes at all.
-While these graphs may seem cluttered, they make a great reference when I am designing a unit of a certain class and need a refresher on these correlations.

 A great article for explaining correlation matrix can be found [here](https://corporatefinanceinstitute.com/resources/excel/correlation-matrix/#:~:text=A%20correlation%20matrix%20is%20simply,patterns%20in%20the%20given%20data.)